KeyboardKit/KeyboardKit/Sources/KeyboardKit/KeyboardKit.docc/Articles/Dictation.md

 [KeyboardKit Pro][Pro] unlocks a `StandardDictationService` and a `StandardKeyboardDictationService` when you register a valid license.

-The `StandardDictationService` can be used to perform in-app dictation, while the `StandardKeyboardDictationService` can be used to perform dictation from a keyboard, as described above.

-KeyboardKit Pro also unlocks additional tools that make keyboard dictation effortless.
+KeyboardKit Pro also unlocks additional tools that make keyboard dictation effortless, which means that you can setup keyboard dictation with just a few steps:

-This is all you have to do to get keyboard dictation working in your app:

 ### 1. Set up required permissions